Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Job Definitions

-An example of Jenkins job definition can also be found in project source code:
+An example of a Jenkins job definition can also be found in project source code:
 ```
 integrations/Jenkins/JenkinsJobFile.xml
 ```